 What’s good about it?

-Adding nuts into the smoothie is a great way to add protein and healthy fats.
+Adding nut butter into the smoothie is a great way to add protein and healthy fats.
 I like to add a spoonful of lucuma powder too for a creamy texture.
-Lucuma is a popular superfood powder to help naturally sweeten recipes as well as provide plenty of fibre, vitamins and minerals
+Lucuma is a popular superfood powder to help naturally sweeten recipes as well as provide plenty of fibre, vitamins and minerals.
+If you don’t have chocolate protein powder use a plain protein powder and a tbsp of cocoa powder instead.

 - Add a little more coconut water to thin if needed.
 Serve immediately.